goccmack/gocc/README.md

 }
 ```

-Finally run the test:
+Finally, run the test:

 ```sh
 cd $GOPATH/src/foo/test
 go test -v
 ```

 You have now created your first grammar with gocc.
-This should now be relatively easy to change into the grammar you actually want to create or an existing LR1 grammar you would like to parse.
+This should now be relatively
+easy to change into the grammar you actually want to create or use an existing
+LR1 grammar you would like to parse.

 ## BNF